 It’s scary to be caught stranded in your vehicle, surrounded by high waters, or to be faced with flooding in your home.
 But we hope the resources outlined below can help you stay safe and prepared going into this weekend and the 2019 Hurricane season.

-Here’s a list of items to keep in your home and in your car to prepare for flooding or stormy weather.
+In addition to making sure you have a full tank of gas, keep in mind this list of items to keep in your car to prepare for flooding or stormy weather.

 Items to keep in your car/at your office: